Moscow music hall

-Moscow music hall (Московский мюзик-холл) is a theater and state cultural institution of Moscow, Russia.
+The Moscow music hall (Московский мюзик-холл) is a theater and state cultural institution of Moscow, Russia.

 History

-The first concert of Moscow music hall took place on the stage of Aquarium Theater in 1923.
+The first concert of the Moscow music hall took place on the stage of Aquarium Theater in 1923.
 The initial name of it was "Circus Music Hall".

-At that time Moscow music hall was controlled by the Central Department of State Circuses, which was the main reason of huge number of circus acts in the initial programs of the theater.
+At that time it was controlled by the Central Department of State Circuses, which was the main reason of huge number of circus acts in the initial programs of the theater.
 Even though foreign colleagues working in such format were incredibly popular (in London and Paris), the soviet people couldn't get used to it.
 The first show programs of Moscow music hall consisted mainly from so-called "special" performances (special acts), which had almost no art.
-Solo artists were performing one by one, showing different acts: tap-dancing, juggling, putting a chicken or even a crocodile to sleep and even using oranges and soft toys instead of musical instruments.
+Solo artists were performing one by one, showing different acts including tap-dancing, juggling, putting a chicken or even a crocodile to sleep and even using oranges and soft toys instead of musical instruments.
 Names of celebrities of that time were used in order to attract the audience, as well as numerous posters with names of the foreign artists and performers.
 Even though Moscow music hall was striving to be a real music hall, it was pretty far from its goal at that time.

 That’s why the theater received its new name in 1928.
 It was named as "Exhibition Variety Theater Music Hall".
 Kasyan Goleizovsky became choreographer of the theater.
 He founded "30 girls" dancing company and invited David Gutman as art director.
 There were such famous people as Ilf, Petrov, Mayakovsky, Demyan Bedny among many other authors who were writing for Music Hall.
 Such popular singers as Utesov, Amurskyi, Gurko, Afonin, Mylich and Grinov were singing on its stage.
 The theater was developing in the direction of an artificial musical performance, which was meaningful, yet entertaining.
 It was trying to find balance between the satire theater, operetta, circus and dances.
 In one season between 1928 and 1929 Moscow music hall managed to present four performances: “The miracle of the XXX century” (it was later moved to Leningrad and presented during the opening ceremony of the music hall under new name "Miracles of the XXI century"), "100 minutes of a journalist", "To the icy place" (music of Isaak Dunayevsky) and "Fallen from the sky".
 D. Gutman staged three of them.
 None of the following seasons of Moscow music hall would have the same number of premiers.
 Performance of "30 English girls" was the most popular (and condemnable).
 The idea of it was thoroughly described in memoirs and personal works of Natalia Sheremetievskaya.
 Even though the image of half-naked girls was causing criticism, some people gave clear appreciation: